 History

 Chapel of the Holy Spirit was built at the end of the 13th century, next to the hospital funded by the prince of Szczecin Otto I. In 1363, its foundation was confirmed by the prince’s son, Barnim III.
-The chapel was probably enlarged at the end of the 15th century.
+The chapel was probably enlarged at the end of the 15th century, perhaps a tower was also added to it.
 It survived the Reformation in the first half of the 16th century, because the activities of the neighboring shelter were not stopped, but in 1634 it was destroyed by a fire associated with the Thirty Years’ War.
 Reconstruction was carried out only at the turn of the 17th and 18th centuries.
-Around 1743, a tower was added to it, which burned down in 1784 after a lightning strike.
-In 1945, the chapel was destroyed again.
+Around 1739-1743 chapel was renovated and a new tower was built, which had already burned down in 1784 after being struck by lightning.
+In the years 1806-1812 the building served as a hospital, then a warehouse.
+Renovation at the end of the 19th century allowed the chapel to be reconsecrated, but in 1945 it was destroyed again.
 In the years 1967-1969 it was rebuilt for the needs of the public library.

 Architecture

-The chapel was situated within the town walls, in the southern part of the Pyrzyce, near the Bańska Gate.
+The chapel was unusually situated within the town walls, in the southern part of the Pyrzyce, near the Bańska Gate.
 It was built of granite stones and bricks used to made architectural details.
-It was built on a rectangular plan.
-After extension towards the west at the end of the 15th century by about 6.6 meters, it had dimensions of 15.2 x 9.6 meters.
+It was built on a rectangular plan with walls 1.1 meters thick.
+After extension towards the west at the end of the 15th century by about 6.6 meters, it had dimensions of 25.8 x 10.4 meters.
 So it was a simple aisleless structure, covered with a gable roof with a turret on the ridge, of relatively large dimensions but without the chancel separated from the outside.

 The roof of the chapel from the east and west was closed with triangular gables, of which the eastern one was decorated with three blendes in a pyramidal arrangement.
 The chapel was not supported by buttresses.
 Its longitudinal façades were pierced with pointed windows, while the largest window in the eastern façade was pierced up to the gable part.
 The windows of the southern wall were smaller and less numerous, probably due to the hospital buildings on that side.
 The southern wall also housed the so-called alms niche and a portal to the hospital rooms.